-You just need some materials that dangle and make a nice clinking noise, then you fasten them all to something long (like an old knife) or circular (old embroidery hoops, hubcaps, etc.) and you’ve got a wind chime.
+You just need some materials that dangle and make a nice clinking noise.
+Then you fasten them all to a base and hang it up outside, and you’ve got a wind chime.

 Wind chimes don’t need to be elaborate or fancy, or even musical.
 A mellow tapping sound can be very soothing on warm breezy evenings.

 Examples of items you can use as chimes:

 - Pieces of metal pipe (sound like traditional wind chimes)